 Located in County Kerry, Ireland’s highest peak is at 3,407 ft and sits among the MacGillycuddy’s Reeks range.

 The scenery is quintessential Irish countryside – downright beautiful.
-You have the options of a few different routes up to the highest point on the Emerald Isle.
+You have the option of a few different routes up to the highest point on the Emerald Isle.
 Regardless of which one you choose, you’ll be spoiled with haunting views along the way.

 8. Drink a Pint at Guinness Storehouse